ThibaultGROUEIX/AtlasNet/README.md

 ### Usage

+Data download should be automatic.
+However, due to the new google drive traffic caps, you may have to download manually.
+If you run into an error running the demo, you can refer to #61.

 * **[Demo](./doc/demo.md)** :    ```python train.py --demo```
 * **[Training](./doc/training.md)** :  ```python train.py --shapenet13```  *Monitor on  http://localhost:8890/*
 * <details><summary> Latest Refacto 12-2019  </summary>